Stanwukong/Stanwukong/README.md

 - Check my repos for a catalogue of projects I've worked on in various programming languages including `C`, `JavaScript/TypeScript`, `Python` and `Bash`
 - I'm interested in DevOps and Automation.
 - I’m currently focused on depeening my understanding of C, Python, Bash Scripting, Linux OS and the Next/React Ecosystem.
-- Fun fact: As far as we know, humans are the fastest growing lifeforms in the universe...
-Relatively
 - When I'm not coding, you'll find me reading, hanging out with friends or playing games
-- Have fun here, and leave a star if you like any of my projects.
+- Have fun, and leave a star if you like any of my projects.

 <div align="center">